ryan4yin/nixos-licheepi4a/Deploy.md

 # Deployment

-> WIP, not working yet.
+> WIP, use at your own risk.

 The sdImage built from this flake lacks configuration & cache for compilation.
 Consequently, if you intend to execute an application not present within the sdImage, such as `nix run nixpkgs#cowsay hello`, nix will try to build `cowsay` and all its dependencies from scratch.
 This can take a long time!

 To avoid this, you can deploy your configuration remotely on a high performance machine, this can be done with [colmena](https://github.com/zhaofengli/colmena).

+If you're not familiar with remote deployment, please read this tutorial first: [Remote Deployment - NixOS & Flakes Book](https://nixos-and-flakes.thiscute.world/best-practices/remote-deployment)

+## Deploying remotely with colmena

 First, create a file `flake.nix` with the following content: